Bootstrap-based tests for the total time on test and the excess wealth orders: Introduction

 \section{Introduction}

+The \textit{total time on test} (TTT) and the \textit{excess wealth} orders are related and established concepts in the field of stochastic orders \citep{shaked}, with applications in survival analysis, reliability, and economics, among others.
+However, despite their wide applicability, there is a lack of statistical tests for them.
+The few exceptions \citep{belzunce2001,belzunce2005} consider the null hypothesis of equality in distribution versus the alternative of strict dominance.
+In this paper, we follow a complementary approach, which seems to be still unexplored for these orders, and consists in testing the null hypothesis of dominance versus the alternative of non-dominance.

+We begin with some notations.
 Let $H$ be a cumulative distribution function (CDF) defined on the nonnegative half-line, with finite mean $\mu_H$ and quantile function $H^{-1}(p)=\inf\{u:H(u)\geq p\}$.
-In this paper, we will consider the following transforms:
+In this paper, we consider the following transforms:

-$T_H$ is referred to as the \textit{total time on test} (TTT) transform of $H$, and is a primary tool in reliability and survival analysis \citep{LifeDist}.
-In particular, when testing the lifetime of a population with distribution $H$, $T_H(p)$ gives the expected lifetime of the items in the population not exceeding the $p$-th quantile.
-In fact, if $Z\sim H$, the TTT transform may be expressed as $T_H(p)=\E(\min(Z,H^{-1}(p)))$.
-Differently, $W_H$ is known as the \textit{excess wealth} transform or \textit{expected shortfall} at level $p$.
-In particular, for an income distribution $H$, $W_H(p)$ can be interpreted as the expected additional wealth of the individuals whose wealth exceeds the $p$-th quantile.
+$T_H$ is referred to as the TTT transform of $H$, and is a primary tool in reliability and survival analysis \citep{LifeDist}.
+In particular, when $H$ is the lifetime distribution of a population, $T_H(p)$ gives the expected lifetime of the items in the population {which are smaller than} the $p$-th quantile.
+In fact, if $Z\sim H$, the TTT transform may be expressed as $T_H(p)=\E(\min(Z,H^{-1}(p)))$. {On the other hand}, $W_H$ is known as the excess wealth transform, the \textit{right spread} function, or \textit{expected shortfall} at level $p$.
+In particular, {when $H$ is an income distribution}, $W_H(p)$ can be interpreted as the expected additional wealth of the individuals whose wealth exceeds the $p$-th quantile.
 More formally, $W_H(p)=\E(\max(Z,H^{-1}(p)))$.
-This transform is commonly employed in insurance mathematics \citep{dhaene}.
+This transform is commonly employed in insurance mathematics \citep{dhaene}, {but it also has applications in reliability \citep{belzunce2001}.
+Note that, differently from $T_H,$ the function $W_H$ can be defined even without the nonnegativity assumption.
+However, here we focus on the nonnegative case to simplify the exposition.}